-In 2018, the U.S. Census Bureau estimates there were 212.8 million people living in owner-occupied housing.
+In 2018, the U.S. Census Bureau estimates 212.8 million people were living in owner-occupied housing.

-In 2018, there were approximately 5.4 million existing and over 600,000 thousand new homes sold in the U.S. For an aggregate transaction value of $1.8 trillion.
+In 2018, approximately 5.4 million existing and over 600,000 thousand new homes were sold in the U.S. For an aggregate transaction value of $1.8 trillion.